guy-watson/ecm2434/README.md

 ## Prerequisites <a name="preq"></a>
 This section includes the software you will need to run the app and how to install it.

-[Python](https://www.python.org/) You can download this from the website.
+[Python](https://www.python.org/) you can download this from the website.

 Pyzbar
 ```bash